HCB06/Anaplan/README.md

      moviepy, sounddevice, soundfile, matplotlib, seaborn (optional).
      Anaplan checks and install all dependicies (with optional ones) for every runing.
-     If your verison is higher or lower, Anaplan automatic deletes other versions and installs this versions.
+     If your version is higher or lower, Anaplan automatic deletes other versions and installs this versions.

 ##############################